enewbury/absinthe_quarry/README.md

   end
 end
 ```
-Now you can make queries sorting by assocated fields and quarry will do the joins as needed
+Now you can make queries sorting by associated fields and quarry will do the joins as needed

 ```graphql
 query {